Original Sin poster

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Luis makes Julia a full partner in his business, giving her access to everything - his money, his accounts, his complete trust.
 He chooses love over caution, fully committing despite the warning signs., moving from reaction to action.

 At 56 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat False defeat: Julia disappears with all of Luis's money.
+Notably, this crucial beat False defeat: Julia disappears with all of Luis's money.
 He discovers her room empty, his accounts drained.
 The woman he loved never existed - she was Bonny Castle, a con artist.
 Everything was a lie., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 92 minutes initiates the final act resolution at 80% of the runtime.
 Luis makes his final choice: he helps Julia escape, becoming complicit in her crimes.
 He synthesizes his desire with her deception, accepting the lie as his reality.
 This is a negative transformation - he chooses beautiful illusion over painful truth., demonstrating the transformation achieved throughout the journey.